26 Best Places to Visit in Kandy, Sri Lanka

 The Vihara Buddha Statue is 88 feet high and is one of Kandy's primary places of worship.
 Climbing to the top is a bit of a challenge, but you get stunning panoramic views of the entire city from here.

-Accommodations in close proximity to the Sri Maha Bodhi Maha Viharaya
+🏨 Places to stay near Sri Maha Bodhi Maha Viharaya

 A dirt path with trees on both sides and vines above through a forest